National Scenic Byway

-A National Scenic Byway is a road recognized by the United States Department of Transportation for one or more of six "intrinsic qualities": archeological, cultural, historic, natural, recreational, and scenic.
+A National Scenic Byway is a road recognized by the United States Department of Transportation (USDOT) for one or more of six "intrinsic qualities": archeological, cultural, historic, natural, recreational, and scenic.
 The program was established by Congress in 1991 to preserve and protect the nation's scenic but often less-traveled roads and promote tourism and economic development.
 The National Scenic Byways Program (NSBP) is administered by the Federal Highway Administration (FHWA).

 Some scenic byways are designated All-American Roads, which must meet two out of the six intrinsic qualities.
 The designation means they have features that do not exist elsewhere in the United States and are unique and important enough to be tourist destinations unto themselves.
 As of January 21, 2021, there are 184 National Scenic Byways located in 48 states (all except Hawaii and Texas).

 History

 The NSBP was established under the Intermodal Surface Transportation Efficiency Act of 1991, which provided $74.3 million in discretionary grants.
 On May 18, 1995, FHWA specified the intrinsic qualities that would serve as criteria for designating road as National Scenic Byways or All-American Roads.
-In September 1998, United States Secretary of Transportation Federico Peña announced the first 14 National Scenic Byways and six All-American Roads.
+In September 1998, Secretary Federico Peña announced the first 14 National Scenic Byways and six All-American Roads.
 On June 9, 1998, the Transportation Equity Act for the 21st Century (TEA-21) provided $148 million to states so they could develop state roads to take advantage of the program.

 On August 10, 2005, President George W. Bush signed the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), which provided $175 million to states and Indian tribes.
 On October 16, 2009, U.S. Transportation Secretary Ray LaHood designated 37 new roads as National Scenic Byways and five new All-American Roads.
 The U.S. Department of Transportation approved the designation on January 19, 2021, of 34 new roads as National Scenic Byways, in addition to 15 new All-American Roads.